-On behalf of the Board of Directors, I wish to thank the Ministry of Finance, Statistics Botswana's parent Ministry and Shareholder, for the support that enables the organisation to deliver on its mandate per the Ministry's strategic intent.
+On behalf of the Board of Directors, I wish to thank the Ministry of Finance (formerly Ministry of Finance and Economic Decvelopment), Statistics Botswana's parent Ministry and Shareholder, for the support that enables the organisation to deliver on its mandate per the Ministry's strategic intent.
 I also wish to express my sincere gratitude to development partners for their technical support to the organisation.